Note - the Enrollment report is only available on Instruct (formerly InfoLit Modules products)

 This means that it is possible that a student will be represented multiple times in the enrollments report.
 This may make enrollment data difficult to use effectively, but it is important to note that there are benefits to this approach: currently, students using the Modules via direct link, proxy/IP, or referring URL authentication are able to access materials without remembering a username or password, lowering many barriers that would prevent a student from seamlessly accessing the videos and tutorials.

-Note: An easy way to get cleaner data for enrollments (avoiding counting students multiple times from IP/proxy/Referring URL usage) is to NOT set up the Quiz Form to capture Course data.
+Note: An alternative to counting students multiple times from IP/proxy/Referring URL usage is to NOT set up the Quiz Form to capture Course data.
 Then all usage from IP authentication will be counted in the main INFOLIT course, making it simpler to separate from LMS-based data.
 We only recommend this for libraries that are using both LTI and direct link, proxy/IP, or referring URL authentication as delivery mechanisms.
 If direct link, proxy/IP, or referring URL authentication is your only delivery mechanism to students, there are benefits to setting up Courses in your Quiz Form in the assessments report.
 For more information, see this article on How data is captured for Credo Insights.

 Note: The Engagement report may be considered a more accurate reflection of Modules usage than the Enrollments report.
 For more information, see the Engagement Report Overview article.

 Visit our FAQ section to see other common questions about Credo Insights.